Electroconvulsive Therapy (ECT)

 The ability to form new memories can be impaired during and after an acute series of ECT treatments but this ability makes a full recovery in about two weeks from the last treatment.
 Immediate side effects of the procedure may include headaches, nausea, muscle aches, disorientation and confusion.

-Our medical staff will also consult with you on the risks and benefits of ECT treatment if you are found to be a suitable candidate.
 There are risks associated with any treatment procedure and individual results may vary.
-Please consult the dedicated professionals within our ECT program to find out if you are a candidate for the procedure.
+Please consult the dedicated professionals within the ECT program at West Oaks Hospital to assess if you are a candidate for ECT treatment.
+Our Medical Staff will also consult with you on the risks and benefits of ECT treatment if you are a suitable candidate.